Building the Azure Quantum machine

-Building a truly scalable quantum computer involves creating raw materials for topological quantum devices, fabricating cold electronics and refrigeration systems and developing overall infrastructure.
-The Microsoft Quantum stack provides everything needed to program a quantum computer, including a control system, software, development tools and Azure services.
+Building a truly scalable quantum computer involves creating raw materials for topological quantum devices, fabricating cold electronics and refrigeration systems, and developing overall infrastructure.
+The Azure Quantum stack provides everything needed to programme a quantum computer, including a control system, software, development tools and Azure services.

-The quantum development kit is a set of enterprise-grade tools to build, debug and optimise quantum apps and algorithms.Learn More
+Start developing with the Quantum Development Kit, a set of enterprise-grade tools to build, debug, and optimise quantum apps and algorithms.Learn More

 Operation and control